- February 9, 2016

 Platforms

-The Preposterous Awesomeness of Everything is a single player action game.
+The Preposterous Awesomeness of Everything is a single player puzzle game with a comedy theme.
 It was developed by Joe Richardson and was released on February 9, 2016.
 It received overwhelmingly positive reviews from players.

 - The game features a unique and humorous art style reminiscent of Monty Python, providing a fun and engaging experience.